Etihad Campus

 Two further pieces that were jointly funded and developed were the Manchester Institute of Health and Performance (MIHP), currently under construction and for which the official opening is scheduled for early 2016, and beyond the completion of the MIHP there are plans to develop commercial office space, shops and retail opportunities on the northwestern side of the hub.

 The transformation of East Manchester forms a key part of the city's core development strategy for the Manchester region from 2012 to 2027, and likewise the scheme forms an integral part of Manchester City's aspiration to develop homegrown talent.

-In 2020, a 23,500 capacity indoor arena by Oak View Group was proposed adjacent to the stadium and which would be the largest in western Europe if built.

-Work began on the Co-op Live in 2022.
+In 2020, a 23,500 capacity indoor arena by the Oak View Group was proposed adjacent to the stadium, and which would be the largest in western Europe if built.
+Work began on the Co-op Live in 2022 and was completed in May 2024.
+An expansion of the stadium's North Stand, including the construction of a Hotel and covered fan zone is currently in progress and due to be completed in 2026.

 Background

-East Manchester has historically been used for industrial use.
+East Manchester has historically been for industrial use.
 The site which the Etihad Stadium sits on was contaminated for the construction, and so a non-occupied use was required.
 Areas east of the city have undergone privately funded regeneration, such as the New Islington project by developers, Urban Splash and the NOMA scheme east of Manchester city centre – but the area has remnants of industrial usage and land is often brownfield.
 The site of the new training and community facility was previously home to Clayton Aniline Company, a company which produced dyestuffs.
 The firm disbanded in 2004 leaving the Clayton Aniline site derelict.

 Since being taken over in 2008, the club have embarked on a large spending spree to reach the pinnacle of English football.
 In 2011, the club won the FA Cup – ending the club's 35-year trophy drought – and then won the Premier League in 2012.
 The investment has come at a cost, with the club spending a net-£330 million on infrastructure, debt and transfers.
 The club hope prize money (from the Champions League particularly), increased commercial revenue and ticket sales will turn the club into a profit-making entity which provides a return on investment.
 As early as September 5, 2008, just days after the takeover the new owners were reported to be exploring the possible expansion around the stadium.

 In July 2011, it was announced the area where the developments was to be called the Etihad Campus.
-In return Etihad Airways paid sponsorship to Manchester City F.C. for ten years.
-In return to Manchester City Council who own the stadium, Etihad created a British hub for Etihad Airways at Manchester Airport (majority owned by Manchester City Council) creating further jobs and helping to fuel the £600m Manchester Airport City development.
+In return Etihad Airways paid sponsorship to Manchester City for ten years.
+In return to Manchester City Council, who own the stadium, Etihad created a British hub for Etihad Airways at Manchester Airport (majority owned by Manchester City Council), creating further jobs and helping to fuel the £600m Manchester Airport City development.